 Leopards often eat their prey in the tree because they are trying to hide it from the other predators that are stronger and would steal it - maybe even killing the leopard.

-Leopards are quite small compared tot he other predators such as lions, African wild dogs, or hyenas and tries to avoid any confrontation with them.
-The leopard has very strong neck muscles and can carry prey that is 2 to 4 times its own weight up a tree.
+Leopards are quite small compared to other predators such as lions, African wild dogs, or hyenas and try to avoid any confrontation with them.
+The leopard has very strong neck muscles and can carry prey that is 2 to 4 times its weight up a tree.

 In cases when the other predators are not very common, leopards do enjoy their prey on the ground.